-If you have an outlet that is making buzzing noises or from which you notice sparks, you should repair the electrical outlet immediately to reduce the risk of a fire in your home.
+If you have an outlet that is making buzzing noises or from which you notice sparks, you should look into it by immediately turning OFF the circuit breaker and repairing the electrical outlet immediately to eliminate the risk of a fire in your home.
 When you hear strange sounds or see flashes of light from an electrical outlet, the best method of fixing the problem is simply replacing it with a new one.
 Fortunately, replacing a defective outlet is a relatively easy task that the average DIY'er can perform in about half an hour or so.
 This simple how-to guide will show you everything you need to know.

 Note: Working with electricity can be very dangerous and can lead to serious injury or death.
 If you are not absolutely sure that you can follow the directions in this article, you should contact a licensed electrician to make the repair for you.

 Step 1 - Purchase New Outlet and Other Materials

 Visit your local home improvement store and purchase a new electrical outlet to replace the defective one.
 Make sure that you purchase the correct size outlet since some are rated at 20 Amps while the most common outlets are 15 Amps.
 Also, even if in most cases, you will be replacing a 110-volt receptacle outlet, if you are replacing an outlet in the laundry room or behind an appliance the outlet may be of the 220-volt variety.

 Step 2 - Turn Off the Power to the Room